bencline1/Allpix_GaAs/doc/usermanual/getting_started.md

 In this example, charge carriers will be deposited in the three sensors defined in the detector configuration file in
-Section [sec:detector~c~onfig].
+Section [Detector configuration](getting_started.md#detector-configuration).
 All charge carriers deposited in the different sensors will be propagated and digitized.
 Finally, monitoring histograms for the device under test (DUT) will be recorded in the framework’s main ROOT file and all simulated objects, including the